mnieber/django-rtk-home/django-graphql-registration/README.md

 ## Separation of concerns

 The goal of this package is to support various registration workflows.
-In some workflow, you will ask the user for a password when they sign up.
+In some workflow, the user is asked for a password when they sign up.
-In other workflows, you let the user choose a password when then activate their account.
+In other workflows, the user chooses a password when then activate their account.
 Yet another workflow might not use any passwords at all, only a magic link sent by email.
 All these workflows would still have a lot of shared code for input validation,